‘Irresponsible’ to raise GST amid uncertain inflation and higher prices: Jamus Lim

 Hitting back at comments by Deputy Prime Minister Lawrence Wong on how it is “more responsible” to proceed with the GST increase, Associate Professor Lim (Sengkang GRC) told Parliament that this was not the case.

-DPM Wong had on Oct 14 said that while the global inflation outlook may be uncertain, the spending needs of Singapore are clear, and proceeding to increase the GST in the coming years was a “more responsible approach”.
+Mr Wong had said on Oct 14 that while the global inflation outlook may be uncertain, the spending needs of Singapore are clear, and proceeding to increase the GST in the coming years is a “more responsible approach”.

 He also said it has been observed that increases in inflation follow the introduction of value-added taxes like the GST.
 He said that Japan has increased its version of the GST thrice over the past 25 years, and each time, the inflation rate would more or less double for up to a year.